Our top holiday booking hacks

 If you’re ready to book your next getaway, there are plenty of ways you can save money doing so.
 We’ve pulled together some helpful hacks for booking your dream holiday at the best price.

-There are lots of discounts and offers to entice you and if these can save you money on a holiday or flight, then booking now is a good time as availability is high.
-We’re not saying you won’t find a holiday cheaper or a bargain flight at a later date — something we can’t predict as it all depends on supply and demand — but if you find what you want and there’s a good discount, do the sums and if you can afford to, then January is a good time to book.
+You’ll find sales running all through the year, not just in the New Year.
+We’re not saying you won’t find a holiday cheaper or a bargain flight at a later date — something we can’t predict as it all depends on supply and demand — but if you find what you want and there’s a good discount, do the sums and if you can afford to, it’s a good time to book.

 Top tip: many tour operators offer various price-match guarantees, although the terms and conditions differ greatly.
 If you do find your holiday cheaper at a later date, it is worth seeing if the travel provider will refund the difference.